camelCaseD/PhosphorescentLlama/client/app/README.md

 ##### startLevel

-###### Input

-None.
+Input: None.

-###### Output/Behavior

-startLevel makes a call to getSequencer to load the level's sequencer and start the level.
+Output/Behavior: startLevel makes a call to getSequencer to load the level's sequencer and start the level.

 ##### getSequencer

-###### Input

-None
+Input: None

-###### Output/Behavior

-getSequencer makes a call to the server for the current level's target sequencer and upon receit, broadcasts the data to the targetSequencerController so it can create the targetSequencer.
+Output/Behavior: getSequencer makes a call to the server for the current level's target sequencer and upon receit, broadcasts the data to the targetSequencerController so it can create the targetSequencer.

 ##### playerSequencerPlayToggle

-###### Input

-None
+Input: None

-###### Output/Behavior

-playerSequencerPlayToggle broadcasts to the playerSequencerController that it should toggle its play state.
+Output/Behavior: playerSequencerPlayToggle broadcasts to the playerSequencerController that it should toggle its play state.

 ##### submit

-###### Input

-None
+Input: None

-###### Output/Behavior

-submit stops both the player and target sequencers, then compares them to see if they match.
+Output/Behavior: submit stops both the player and target sequencers, then compares them to see if they match.
 If so, submit calls the playerWonLevel function.
 If not, submit calls the failedMatch function.

 ##### playerWonLevel

-###### Input

-None
+Input: None

-###### Output/Behavior

-playerWon first checks to see if the level was the last level; if so, the player won the game and playerWon calls playerWonGame.
+Output/Behavior: playerWon first checks to see if the level was the last level; if so, the player won the game and playerWon calls playerWonGame.
 Else, it displays the result of the submit to the player.
 It increments the level, and if the player is signed in, it increments their best level and saves it to the server.
 It then starts the next level.

 ##### failedMatch

-###### Input

-None
+Input: None

-###### Output/Behavior

-failedMatch displays the result of the submit to the player.
+Output/Behavior: failedMatch displays the result of the submit to the player.

 #### Event Handlers

 ##### madeTargetSequencer

-##### Behavior

-Upon hearing that the targetSequencer was created, the gameConroller sets the targetSequencerController's target sequencer as a property on the gameController.
+Behavior: Upon hearing that the targetSequencer was created, the gameConroller sets the targetSequencerController's target sequencer as a property on the gameController.
 Then it broadcasts the event to play the target sequencer twice, and broadcasts the event to create the playerSequencer.

 ##### madePlayerSequencer

-##### Behavior

-Upon hearing that the playerSequencer was created, the gameController sets the playerSequencerController's player sequencer as a property on the gameController.
+Behavior: Upon hearing that the playerSequencer was created, the gameController sets the playerSequencerController's player sequencer as a property on the gameController.

 ##### targetSequencerPlaying

-##### Behavior

-Upon hearing that the targetSequencer is playing, the gameController broadcasts to the playerSequencerController to stop playing so that the sequencers don't overlap.
+Behavior: Upon hearing that the targetSequencer is playing, the gameController broadcasts to the playerSequencerController to stop playing so that the sequencers don't overlap.

 ##### playerSequencerPlaying

-##### Behavior

-Upon hearing that the playerSequencer is playing, the gameController broadcasts to the playerSequencerController to stop playing so that the sequencer's don't overlap.
+Behavior: Upon hearing that the playerSequencer is playing, the gameController broadcasts to the playerSequencerController to stop playing so that the sequencer's don't overlap.

 ##### submitMatch

-###### Behavior

-Upon hearing that the player has submitted their sequencer, the gameController calls its submit function.
+Behavior: Upon hearing that the player has submitted their sequencer, the gameController calls its submit function.